 We talked a little more about some book recommendations he had for me.
 As the conversation went on, the pace at which I spoke increased gradually until it was back to normal.
 John Roberts told me he had invited the ACID GIRL from the green room last night to come to tonight’s show.

-“I’m gonna be shocked if that girl from last night really shows up,” he said.
-He looked anxiously at his phone as we descended to the lobby in the elevator.
+“I’m gonna be shocked if that girl from last night really shows up,” he said as he looked anxiously at his phone as we descended to the lobby in the elevator.

 “Oh, buddy,” I laughed, “I’d put money on her showing up.”